 How to Apply

-Georgia Law seeks to enroll an accomplished student body whose breadth of experiences and array of talents will enrich the educational experience for all students.
+The University of Georgia School of Law seeks to enroll an accomplished student body whose breadth of experiences and array of talents will enrich the educational experience for all students.
 The admissions committee considers admission test scores and grade point averages to be significant measures upon which to base admission decisions, but committee members also recognize the importance of other components of the applicant's record, including but not limited to: character; community involvement; professional activities; employment experiences; undergraduate institution and major; graduate and professional school work; and state of residence.
 The Admissions Committee will consider all LSAT scores but will rely primarily on the highest LSAT score if an applicant takes the LSAT more than once.
 As of July 1, 2015, LSAC will no longer provide scores older than five years plus the current testing year either to law schools or to candidates.
 Scores earned prior to June 1, 2010, will neither be reported to law schools nor available to candidates.

 - Entering Student Admission